The "Do's" and "Don'ts" of Nursing Home Contracts

 - The resident's health has improved such that nursing home care is no longer required

-- The health or safety of other individuals is endangered
+- The health or safety of other people is endangered

 - The resident unreasonably fails to pay

-The contract should also address how decisions will be made regarding moving the resident to a different room.
+The contract should also address how the facility will decide on moving the resident to a different room.

-You may be paying extra for a certain sized room or certain window views.
-You also pay for a semi-private or private room.
-The contract should not allow for substitutions or room moves without your knowledge.
+You may have to pay extra for a certain size of room or window views.
+The contract should not allow for substitutions or room moves without your knowledge and consent.

-Don't Do These Items When Signing a Nursing Home Contract
+What Not To Do When Signing a Nursing Home Contract

-From payment to liability to waivers — there are many loopholes or shady practices you need to look out for on a nursing home admissions contract.
+From payment to liability to waivers — there are many loopholes or shady practices you must look out for when signing a nursing home admissions contract.

 Payment and Income Accounts